A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Introduction

-In the following, Sect.~\ref{sec:form} presents the scenario in more details and the formalism used by our model.
-Results are described in Sect.~\ref{sec:res} and discussed in Sect.~\ref{sec:discu}.
-Finally, conclusions are drawn in Sect.~\ref{sec:conclu}.
+In the following, Sect.~\ref{sec:form} presents the scenario in more detail and the formalism used by our model.
+We describe our results in Sect.~\ref{sec:res} and discuss them in Sect.~\ref{sec:discu}.
+Finally, we draw conclusions in Sect.~\ref{sec:conclu}.